oneananda/AWS_Operations/Learning/AWS Terminologies/README.md

 Similar to SSH, RDP allows users to securely connect to remote servers or computers.
 It is typically used for Windows systems to provide a graphical interface for managing remote systems.

 ---

+### **Elastic Load Balancer (ELB)**
+An Elastic Load Balancer automatically distributes incoming application or network traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones.
+It ensures high availability, fault tolerance, and scalability of your applications.

+---

+### **Auto Scaling Group (ASG)**
+An Auto Scaling Group allows you to automatically adjust the number of EC2 instances in response to changes in demand.
+It ensures that you have the right number of instances to handle the load while optimizing costs.

+---